 Stakeholder engagement event

 In December 2020 we held a virtual West Sussex stakeholder engagement event, bringing together family carers, learning disability professionals and third sector organisations from across West Sussex.
-The aim of the event was to share learning from the project so far, including initial findings from the online survey of family carers, and to work together to come up with actions to
+The aim of the event was to share learning from the project so far, including initial findings from the online survey of family carers, and to work together to come up with actions.

 Videos of Viv Cooper’s and Gráinne Saunders’ presentations from the stakeholder engagement event: